-The Market Risk Policy is the core policy defining the risk and associated processes to identify, measure monitor and control the group's market risks.
-The policy references other market risk owned policies to ensure consistent application and risk control across position risk, VaR and Stressed VaR.
+Processes implemented to identify, measure, monitor and control the group's market risk control across position risk, VaR and SVaR.
 The policies ensure all risk applications are attested via key controls such as stop loss, back-testing and risk appetite measures.